tangle-network/dkg-substrate/pallets/dkg-proposal-handler/README.md

  Handled unsigned proposals are added to the `UnsignedProposalQueue` and are processed by the DKG authorities offchain.
 The queue is polled using a runtime API and the multi-party ECDSA threshold signing protocol is initiated for each proposal.
-Once the DKG authorities have signed the unsigned proposal, the proposal is submitted on-chain and an event is emitted.
+Once the DKG authorities have signed the unsigned proposal, the proposal is submitted on-chain and an RuntimeEvent is emitted.
  Signed proposals are stored in the offchain storage system and polled each block by the offchain worker system.